Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Cranberry Festival in Historic Fort Langley

-Last year, the festival took place on the Saturday of the Thanksgiving Long Weekend, so on October 7th.
-It’s open rain or shine from 10:00 am until 4:00 pm.
+The event runs rain or shine from 10:00 am until 5:00 pm.
 Festivities typically occur along the street near the Fort Langley Community Hall which is located at 9160 Glover Road.
-Activities also happen at the Fort Langley National Historic Site where admission for the day is free.
+There are also activities at the Fort Langley National Historic Site where admission is free for the day.

 In years with good weather, the event attracts tens of thousands of people.
 It’s a great event!